NFDI4BIOIMAGE/training/_sources/authors/jens_wendt.md

 This repository documents the first NFDI4Bioimage - TA3-Hackathon - UoC-2023 (Cologne Hackathon), where topics like 'Interoperability', 'REMBI / Mapping', and 'Neuroglancer (OMERO / zarr)' were explored through collaborative discussions and workflow sessions, culminating in reports that bridge NFDI4Bioimage to DataPLANT.
 Funded by various DFG initiatives, this event emphasized documentation and use cases, contributing preparatory work for future interoperability projects at the 2nd de.NBI BioHackathon in Bielefeld.

-Tags: Research Data Management, Fair-Principles, Bioimage Analysis, Nfdi4Bioimage
+Tags: Research Data Management, FAIR-Principles, Bioimage Analysis, Nfdi4Bioimage

 Content type: Github Repository